built1n/netcosm/README.md

 NetCosm
 =======

 NetCosm is currently under development.
-Things /WILL/ break, and features might drift out of existence without prior warning!
+Things WILL break, and features might drift out of existence without prior warning!

 ## Installation